 Why Is an Email Subject Line Important?

-47% of recipients tend to open an email if it has a catchy subject line.
+Half of the recipients tend to open an email if it has a catchy subject line.
 Just like an article heading or a book title, email recipients will discard your text if it isn't informative enough or looks spammy.
 That said, an email subject line must convey the necessary information in a succinct way.
 You don't want your email to be among the 69% of emails that are sent to spam because of the subject line alone.

 This makes it essential for beginners and established firms to practice caution and deliver quality content, no one wants their email to end up in the trash folder without the recipient opening it.